Searching around for the best shoulder press machine on the market? Are you trying to get some explosive boulder shoulders?

 I know what you’re thinking, “You just said it's supposed to be hard!
 Now you want it easier?”
 Well no.

-There’s some physics stuff that I’m too dumb to understand, let alone explain, but to put it simply it means that it's actually harder to get the movement started that its supposed to be.
+There’s some physics stuff that I’m too dumb to understand, let alone explain, but to put it simply it means that it's actually harder to get the movement started than it's supposed to be.

 This way the strength needed stays consistent throughout the whole lift.